AureusStratus/ExoGenesis/README.md

 My discord aureusaltirius#0000

-Official exogenesisOld youtube channel link https://youtube.com/channel/UCkIHhwPP42TkNtdx56vbHGA
+Official exogenesisold youtube channel link https://youtube.com/channel/UCkIHhwPP42TkNtdx56vbHGA

 A mod that adds a lot more content to the game.
 <br>I just hope you guys enjoy my mod.